NetGovern/deployments/kubernetes/README.md

 There are many commercially supported distributions (IBM Cloud Private, Kontena Pharos, Kublr, SuSe CaaS) following the steps below will get you going if you want to do it on your own.

 Kubeadm automates the installation and configuration of Kubernetes components such as the API server, Controller Manager, and Kube DNS.
-It does not, however, create users or handle the installation of sofware or their dependencies and their configuration.
+It does not, however, create users or handle the installation of software or its dependencies and its configuration.
 For these preliminary tasks we will use Ansible.

 Kubernetes concepts
 -------------------

-Clusters are made of nodes.
-One Master node (many in a currently experimental High availability mode)and one or more Worker nodes.
+Clusters are made of nodes; one Master node (many in a currently experimental High availability mode) and one or more Worker nodes.

-Pods run "the stuff"; they are the atomic unit and are comprised of one or more containers.
+Pods run "the stuff"; they are the atomic unit and are composed of one or more containers.
 These containers share resources such as file volumes and network interfaces in common.
 Pods are the basic unit in Kubernetes.
 All containers in a pod are guaranteed to run on the same node.

 Each pod has its own IP address.
 Pods on one node should be able to access pods on another node using the pod's IP.
 Containers on a single node can communicate easily through a local interface.
 Communication between pods is more complicated.
 It requires a separate networking component to route traffic from a pod on one node to a pod on another.